 The flag must get printed above the identifier.
 Having the flag or letters on the number plate margin does not comply with the law for displaying vehicle number plates.
 Neither the flag nor the identifier can be more than 50 millimeters wide.

 Note: You also need a GB sticker when travelling in Europe even if you are displaying plates with a national flag and identifier.
+Displaying the European symbol and GB national identifier on the number plate removes the necessity for a separate GB sticker.

 You do not need a separate GB sticker when travelling within the European Union if you display the Euro symbol and Great Britain (GB) national identifier on your number plate.